Skip to content

 Terminate Cable Reticulation Close to Cabinet

-Ensure cables are ended near cabinets to improve connection and organization.
+Ensure cables are ended near cabinets to improve connection and organisation.

 Plain language